Hervian/aop-logging/README.md

 Immediately before exiting the method:
 `c.g.h.l.Logger - >>> PDSController.test(String statement=helloworld): helloworld`

+**Please  notice that the log statement written can be configured and customized in a number of ways.
+See below.**

 This repository is a modified clone of https://github.com/nickvl/aop-logging
 ============================================================================